-Solar power has never been more popular in overlanding setups as travelers endeavor to get as much power as possible to charge up their batteries and run all those camping essentials and luxuries.
+Solar power has never been more popular in overlanding setups as travellers endeavour to get as much power as possible to charge up their batteries and run all those camping essentials and luxuries.
 To run an efficient solar setup there are a range of components that need to be present and working, we’re here to run you through the basics to get your solar setup up and running.

 With smart phones, tablets, laptops, air conditioners, and fridges people are realizing that having power while overlanding is more important than ever.
 Overlanding power means something different for everyone, whether it’s plugging into mains power while at a campsite or having a bank of secondary batteries in the back of your truck.
 One thing is for sure though, if you want to truly get off grid without losing all the creature comforts of home, look no further than solar power.